wejesuss/truco/README.md

 - [ ] Create distinct and sharable interfaces for truco state and MCTS nodes
 - [ ] Fix other minor bugs
 - [ ] Create CPU "AI" (something better than random decision)

+### TODO Details

+- [ ] ReCreate state manager to control player to move, tentos, truco asking and others to allow control and copying of the state for futurre ismcts functions